nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Renaming existing tag

+**MSS**

+1. User request to list persons according to tags
+2. AddressBook shows a list of persons with the specific tags
+3. User request to edit the tags
+4. AddressBook changes all the tags as accordingly
+Use case ends.

+**Extensions**
+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 #### Use case: Delete person

 **MSS**